-[Add other comments as appropriate]
+The BC, IPC [ALAC, and GAC] members of the EPDP stated that ICANN’s mission, the public interest and transparency are all better served if the legal vs. national person distinction is required.
+They noted that certain ccTLDs as well as gTLDs make this distinction.
+Therefore, the BC, IPC ,[ALAC and GAC] are of the view that making the distinction between legal and natural persons is not only in keeping with the law, but also feasible for the Contracted Parties to implement.
+They further are of the view that this critical issue falls squarely within the scope of the EPDP, as it is already addressed in the Temporary Specification.

-The EPDP Team identified a number of risks, including:
+Some members of the EPDP Team identified a number of risks, including:

 The difficulty of distinguishing between the two at the point of registration could lead to the unnoticed and unintended publication of the private data of many natural persons.

-While legal persons don’t have the same protections under GDPR, natural persons employed by a legal person (and who may be designated as the registrant, admin or technical contact) are still natural persons enjoying rights and protections under GDPR.
+While personal data that concerns legal persons doesn’t have the same protections under GDPR, natural persons employed by a legal person (and who may be designated as the registrant, admin or technical contact) are still natural persons enjoying rights and protections under GDPR.
 Some noted that this risk may be minimized through clear explanatory language beneath each field when filling in data fields within domain name registrations.

 There may be situations in which it can be difficult to separate the data of natural persons from that of legal persons.
 This can be the case, for example, if the legal person is a sole proprietorship, if the name of a person appears in the company’s name, if the business address is a natural person’s residence, or if an email address is assigned to a single individual (“john.doe@company.example.com” as opposed to “info@company.example.com.

-The EPDP has discussed whether risks may be somewhat mitigated through educational resources.
+In addition, the EPDP team has discussed whether risks may be somewhat mitigated through educational resources.
 Some in the EPDP Team expressed caution, as a stated necessity to rely on educational resources may not be considered to be compatible with the concepts of privacy by default or privacy by design i.e. where additional ‘educational resources’ are deemed necessary, the process itself is likely not established or presented in a sufficiently clear manner.

 The EPDP Team would like to request input on the following questions in relation to this topic to help inform any further deliberations on this topic:

+Should the EPDP Team recommend that Contracted Parties be allowed or required to treat personal data that concerns legal and natural persons differently?
+Please provide rationale to your response.

-Are there examples from other industries or areas, e.g. ccTLDs, where a mechanism has been developed and implemented to distinguish between natural and legal person, factoring in some of the challenges identified above?
+Are there examples from other industries or areas, e.g. ccTLDs or gTLDs, where a mechanism has been developed and implemented to distinguish between personal data that concerns natural and legal person, factoring in some of the challenges identified above?

-Should the EPDP Team decide to recommend requiring distinguishing between natural and legal persons, how should implementation be carried out, especially considering legacy registrations?
+Should the EPDP Team decide to recommend requiring distinguishing between personal data that concerns natural and legal persons, how should implementation be carried out, especially considering legacy registrations?